The Echorium Sequence: The Echorium

 These novices are born and raised in the Birthing House, then move to the Echorium when they are old enough to begin their studies.
 Novice classes are arranged so that the entire class begins puberty - particularly, the changes to their voice - at around the same time, in their Final Year.
 Crystal Mask suggests that (male) novices remain at the Echorium for nine years, and Dark Quetzal gives Kyarra, who is a year younger than the rest of her Final Year class, as eleven years old.
-Together, these statements suggest that novices begin classes at the age of three, but since boys in the class are expected to be older (since they enter puberty later) this figure may not be wholly accurate.
+Together, these statements suggest that novices begin classes at the age of three, but since boys in the class are expected to be older (since they enter puberty later), this figure may not be wholly accurate.

-Novices attend Singer-taught classes in many subjects, including the Songs, Diplomacy and History.
-At the end of their time of schooling, only those with the best voices are accepted as Singers, while the others are given a mild form of Yehn to make them forget the Songs and then are trained as orderlies.
+Novices attend Singer-taught classes in many subjects, including Songs, Diplomacy and History.
+At the end of their schooling, only those with the best voices are accepted as Singers, while the others are given a mild form of Yehn to make them forget the Songs and then are trained as orderlies.
 Typically, male orderlies supervise the security of the Singers, including travelling with the Second Singer in groups of five known as Pentads, while female orderlies work in the Birthing House.
-Orderlies and Singers alike are required to work for a certain number of years to repay the debt for their schooling, but are then free to leave The Echorium, although many choose to stay.
+Orderlies and Singers alike must work for a certain number of years to repay the debt for their schooling but are free to leave The Echorium, although many choose to stay.

 Silvertown

 Silvertown is the nearest town to the Isle of the Echoes, approximately ten days sail away.
 It is a centre for trade in the region, and the beginning of the Great South trade route, which runs down the coast to Rivermeet in the Purple Plains.
-It features in both Song Quest and Dark Quetzal, primarily as the half-way point between the Isle of Echoes and the Karchhold.
-The inhabitants of the town are known to be wary of both Singers and Karchholders - the former due to superstition, and the latter due to vicious raids conducted prior to Song Quest.
+It features in both Song Quest and Dark Quetzal, primarily as the halfway point between the Isle of Echoes and the Karchhold.
+The town's inhabitants are known to be wary of both Singers and Karchholders - the former due to superstition, and the latter due to vicious raids conducted before Song Quest.